Log-in/Sign-up

 What to expect of the course:

 Our course content will be housed in Canvas and all lessons and materials will be delivered via that platform.
 The first 7-8 weeks of the course will be given to a brief review of AP Calculus AB topics.
 These will be self-study-based with topics and assignments from the textbook.
+There is no direct instruction or lessons provided for this AP Calculus AB content.
 Each of the four BC units will be divided into individual lessons.
 Lessons will include written lessons (by me) and lots of videos, all of which were created by me or close colleagues of mine.
 Supplemental videos are always provided should you need further examples or explanations.
 Most lessons will take you one to two days to complete.
 As you go through each lesson, you are encouraged to take notes as you would in any face-to-face class and study the content of the lesson until you understand it.
 You should not attempt an assignment until you understand the concept.
 You should expect to spend 5-10 hours a week on the course material.

 There will be homework assignments to complete out of our textbook for every lesson.
 These are not graded but are for your own instruction and benefit.
 It is expected you will complete these problems so that you can master the content.
 Worked solutions will be provided so that you can check your own answers.
 Textbook problems should take no more than 60 minutes per assignment.